inkVerb/VIP/501-shell/Lesson-09.md

     - *`Disable "Enter" key on forms`*
     - *`ajaxSaveDraft()` to AJAX our "Save draft" button*
       - *Clicking "Save draft" will not reload the entire page, but it still saves*
+    - *For new pieces with no ID*
+      - *The Javascript Ctrl + S listener will trigger the "Save draft" button*
+      - *TinyMCE's Ctrl + S hotkey will trigger a false ajaxSaveDraft() that simply clicks the "Save draft" button just the same*
+      - *Search: `// AJAX false triggers in new piece`*
     - *`addEventListener` to capture "Ctrl + S" for the "Save draft" button*
       - *When editing an existing Piece, it will send the `ajaxSaveDraft()` AJAX call directly*
       - *When editing a new Piece with no ID yet, it will use JavaScript to "click" the "Save draft" `<input type="submit"`*